38th ANNUAL LUNCHEON

 TEXAS WOMEN’S FOUNDATION ANNUAL LUNCHEON

-Transforming Communities will focus on our collective effort to make all communities whole by creating systems that support everyone – regardless of race and gender identity.
+The 37th Annual Luncheon, Transforming Communities, focused on our collective effort to make all communities whole by creating systems that support everyone – regardless of race and gender identity.
 We will work to transform communities to yield deeper trust, resilience and interdependence – moving women and families forward.
 With the help and support of our collective group of individual donors, corporations and the philanthropic community, we are creating strategic solutions to deliver lasting impact for families across Texas.
-We want attendees to join our movement to Transform Texas for Women and Girls.

 Allyson Felix reigns as the most decorated American Track & Field Olympian of all time after winning her bronze and gold medal at the 2020 Tokyo Olympics—her fifth and final Olympic games.
 Felix closes this chapter of her life with a mind-blowing, twenty-seven global medals at the Olympics and World Championships and titles as both a World Record Holder and a Master’s World Record Holder.
 This year marks her last season, in which she has dedicated to fellow women athletes, especially mothers.